AmirhosseinSafari/Secure-Access-to-Implantable-Medical-Devices-A-Deep-Learning-Driven-Protocol-Using-ECG-Signals/README.markdown

    - Example configuration in `bpf_EKMs.py`:
      ```python
      bpf = 5  # Number of heartbeats per ECM
-     duration = 6  # Duration of ECG segment in seconds
+     seconds = 6  # Duration of ECG segment in seconds
      ```
 3. **Run the script**:
    - Execute `bpf_EKMs.py` to process the ECG dataset.
 The script uses functions from `user_ekms_functions.py` to generate ECMs for each user.